-Starting daysStarting days are Monday to Friday in the South African school term (see below for dates).
-A more fun based holiday program is also available in school holidays.
-Closed from the 15th of December to the 15th of January
+Starting days | Starting days are Monday to Friday in the South African school term (see below for dates).
+A more fun-based holiday program is also available in school holidays.
+Closed from the 5th of December to the 15th of January. |

-Minimum Requirements2 weeks and longer subject to visa requirements.
-A minimum age of 18 years old and older.
+Minimum Requirements | 2 weeks and longer subject to visa requirements.
+A minimum age of 18 years old and older. |

-Cost£1100 for 2 weeks and £350 for each additional week
+Cost | £850 for 2 weeks and £350 for each additional week |

-What is includedFood, accommodation, meeting you at the airport, airport collection and drop-off, weekly transport to and from your project, a Sunday welcome or farewell braai (BBQ), a Saturday tour outing, donation to the project, pre-departure support and admin, in-country staff, t-shirt and 24-emergency help
+What is included | Food, shared accommodation, meeting you at the airport, airport collection and drop-off, weekly transport to and from your project, donation, pre-departure support, in-country staff, 24- emergency help and more |

-What is not includedFlights, visas, travel insurance, spending money
+What is not included | Flights, visas, travel insurance and spending money |

-Best forGappers, career breakers, families, post-retirement gappers, couples, creative arts lovers.
-We would especially appreciate teachers, social workers, psychologists, counsellors, teachers and sports educators (studying or qualified)
+Best for | Gappers, career breakers, families, post-retirement gappers, couples, creative arts lovers.
+We would especially appreciate teachers, social workers, psychologists, counsellors, teachers and sports educators (studying or qualified) |

 Project Description